Filed at the Dialysis Facility

 The Network processes grievances from patients, their representatives, family members, care partners, professionals, advocates, and State Survey agencies, related to the quality and safety of care in ESRD certified facilities.
 Concerns can be filed with the Network by phone, fax, or postal mail.
 Grievances can also be emailed to the Network; however, this is discouraged due to privacy concerns.

-Grievances are generally resolved within 3 days.
+Grievances are generally resolved within three days.
 More complicated cases may take longer (up to 60 days in some cases).
 In those situations, all parties will be notified of the expected date for the conclusion of the investigation.

 Some concerns do not fall under the jurisdiction of the Network or would be more appropriately handled by another agency, such as the state health department.
 The Network can refer patients to those identified agencies.
 In more serious circumstances, the Network will contact the agency directly.